9072997/scale-backup/README.md

 ### show-queue
 Print a list of VMs that will be backed up when `schedule` is run.
 This list is in order of priority.
 VMs without a backup are first, followed by the VMs who's backups are the oldest.

+### upload-disk-media
+Upload a virtual hard disk file (tested with VHDX and qcow2) to the media section of Scale.
+You can then use the GUI to create disks based on it.

+### show-disks
+List disks attached to a VM.
+This is mostly so you know which uuid to use in the next command.

+### clone-disk
+Create a copy-on-write clone of a disk currently attached to one VM and attach it to another VM.
+This does not transfer the disk over the network, so it's fairly quick.

 ## scale-backup.toml (Config File)
 The following locations will be searched for a config file in order:
 1. `SCALE_BACKUP_CONFIG` environment variable